 Blue - Grey

 A designer should not only focus on the color or function of the buttons but also focus on icons to represent the button’s function, a way to indicate what the button does.
 It is good practice to choose icons that are universally accepted for a function.
 So just in case, if the user cannot see the color, he should still be able to figure out what the function of the button is.

 For example, Icons for Play-Stop-Pause has universally accepted icons.
 The designer should focus on icons first and then think about colors.
-One can experiment with their color palette and give a little color pop here by giving above three buttons different colors.
+One can experiment with their color palette and give a little color pop here by giving the above three buttons different colors.
 As long as you stay consistent with the internal and external consistency and do not experiment to an extent that the colors hurt your eyes, you will be fine.

 Another very common and great example of icons & color is the stop-walk signal.
 When the pedestrian is supposed to stop there is a universally understood and accepted symbol of a hand to represent that it's a stop signal and a man in green/white color walking to symbolize walking.

 If the user is color blind and if the colors are of the same brightness it becomes difficult for the user to distinguish between the colors.
 The colors when seen by a color-blind person change its property.
 Let's consider a person who has Achromatopsia, he will see all the colors of the same shades if they have the same hue, so choose a color palette in a way that when you change them into gray-scale they form a monochromatic color palette and no two-color has same shade in gray-scale.
 Below is the image of colors with the same brightness.
 The left side color palette shows how normal vision people see color and the right side shows how color blind people view colors.

 4. Use Texture along with colors: